qusar01/clubmanager/README.md

 Oskar Baranowski

 ## License
-This project is available under the MIT license.
+This project is available under the GNU General Public License v3.0.